Professor Ruth Blakeley

-Ruth Blakeley joined the University of Sheffield in 2017 as Professor of Politics and International Relations, and Director of the White Rose Doctoral Training Partnership for the Social Sciences.
+Ruth Blakeley is Faculty Director of Research and Innovation for the Faculty of Social Sciences.
+She joined the University of Sheffield in 2017 as Professor of Politics and International Relations.

-Professor Blakeley is the Lead Editor of the Review of International Studies, a journal of the British International Studies Association (BISA), published by Cambridge University Press.
-She was the Honorary Secretary of BISA from 2012 to 2015, and is a member of the editorial advisory boards for several journals
+Professor Blakeley is Chair of the British International Studies Association (BISA).
+She was lead Editor of the Review of International Studies from 2016 to 2020.
+She is a member of the editorial advisory boards for several journals.

 Professor Blakeley’s research and teaching focus on international security, terrorism and political violence, and human rights.